burlachenkok/exploring-python3/python3-note.md

 ```
 It can be useful to eliminate problems with various installations of Python interpreters in the system (if you have several interpreters).

-Alternative to pip is [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+An alternative to pip is [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
 You can install conda in two ways:

 1. Use Anaconda distribution containing Conda.
 2. Install Miniconda (https://docs.conda.io/en/latest/miniconda.html).